Fought between May 8 and 21, 1864, the Battle of Spotsylvania Court House was the second major engagement of Ulysses S. Grant's Overland Campaign.

 On May 4, 1864, Grant launched the Overland Campaign, when the Army of the Potomac crossed the Rappahannock and Rapidan Rivers.
 Although Meade nominally commanded the Army of the Potomac, as General-in-Chief of the Armies, Grant chose to accompany the army in the field so that he could personally supervise overall campaign operations.

-Ohio units that participated in the Battle of Spotsylvania Court House included:
+Ohio units that fought at the Battle of Spotsylvania Court House included:

 4th Regiment Ohio Volunteer Infantry